mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

   The Selector object performs readiness selection of channels registered with it and manages selection keys.
 * data never passes through them

-# SelectionKey
-* a key represents the registration of a particular channel object with a particular selector object.
-  * channel()
-  * selector()
-* A SelectionKey object contains two sets encoded as integer bit masks: one for those operations of interest to the channel/selector combination (the interest set) and one representing operations the channel is currently ready to perform (the ready set).
-* operations:
-    * `isReadable()`,
-    * `isWritable()`,
-    * `isConnectable()`,
-    * `isAcceptable()`
-* The ready set contained by a SelectionKey object is as of the time the selector last checked the states of the registered channels.
-The readiness of individual channels could have changed in the meantime.
 * Each Selector object maintains three sets of keys:
   Registered key set
   The set of currently registered keys associated with the selector.
 Not every registered